akirk/friends/readme.txt

 8. A Friend Request is accepted in the users screen.
 Delete the user to reject it or accept the request to make them a friend

 == Changelog ==
+= 1.5 =
+- Show an info header for a specific friends when viewing all their posts

 = 1.4.4 =
 - Autocomplete friends via search
 - Infinite scroll on your friends page